Richard Greenbury: New leadership

 In 1999, Greenbury's career as a CEO and chairman came to an end.
-He bore criticism as he stood down.
-One journalist would later impart; "Life has been unfair to Sir Richard, he had forty years of unmitigated success followed by one poor one; and that's the one he'll be remembered for."
+He was criticised as he stood down.
 Despite this, Greenbury talked openly about the problems with the leadership succession that ultimately caused a slump at the retailer, as the four possible candidates for the job engaged in a bitter power struggled that stimulated headlines such as "Sparks Fly at Marks", in a Channel 4 documentary.
-The downturn in Marks and Spencer's fortunes has also been attributed to, in part, the costly Littlewoods acquisition, which reportedly cost several million pounds.
+The downturn in Marks and Spencer's fortunes has also been attributed to, in part, the Littlewoods acquisition, which reportedly cost several million pounds.
+In an interview with the Guardian in August 2000 he admitted that his last year in charge of Britain's biggest retailer was "disastrous".

-After stepping down, Greenbury went on to serve as a director with ICI, Zeneca, C&G, Game, British Gas, Lloyds TSB, and as a member of the supervisory board at Philips.
+Greenbury went on to be a director with ICI, Zeneca, C&G, Game, British Gas, Lloyds TSB, and a member of the supervisory board at Philips.
 He retired in 2010.
 Though his tenure has been remembered for the downturn in profits and share prices that followed his departure, it was under Greenbury that Marks and Spencer undertook its greatest international expansion, had the greatest number of employees, stores and floor space, and the highest share prices, share of the market, and pre- and post-tax profits of any retailer in Europe; and, excluding companies operating under multiple names, the world.